renaissancejlc/fa21-cse110-lab4/expose/javascript/part2.md

 9. ^^^ What will happen at line 11 and why?
 If the code causes an error, explain why. ^^^ Solution: An error is returned because i is of the type 'let' and cannot be accessed from line 11.
 10. ^^^ What will happen at line 12 and why?
 If the code causes an error, explain why. ^^^ Solution: The value 3 will be logged into the console, since that is the value that the 'const' vaariable was assigned to in line 4.
 11. ^^^ What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why. ^^^ Solution: [50, 100, 150].
 This is because discountedPrice will still hold the accurate discounted price even without rounded the answer.
+12. A. Accessing the value of the name property in the student object:
+B. Accessing the value of the Grad Year property in the student object
+C: Calling the function for the greeting property in the student object
+D: Accessing the name property of the object in the Favorite Teacher property in student
+E: Access the first index in the array of the courseLoad property of the student object
+13. Arithmetic
+A. ‘3’ + 2 = 32
+B. ‘3’ - 2 = 1
+C. 3 + null = 3
+D. ‘3’ + null = 3null
+E. true + 3 = 4
+F. false + null = 0
+G. '3' + undefined = 3undefined
+H. '3' - undefined = NaN
+14. Comparison
+A. ‘2’ > 1 --> true
+B. ‘2’ < ‘12’ --> false
+C. 2 == ‘2’ --> true
+D. 2 === ‘2’ --> false
+E. true == 2  --> false
+F. true === Boolean(2) --> true
+15. Explain the difference between the == and === operators.
+== is the equality operator.
+Like other operators, it can evalaluate data of different types. === is the strict equality operator.
+This means that it takes the type of the data into consideration when comparing equality.
+So, for the strict equality operator, the types of the data being comparaed and their values must be equivalent.
+16.